kovidgoyal/calibre/manual/faq.rst

     http://192.168.1.2:8080/

 Replace ``192.168.1.2`` with the local IP address of the computer running calibre.
-If you have changed the port the calibre Content server is running on, you will have to change ``8080`` as well to the new port.
-The local IP address is the IP address your computer is assigned on your home network.
-A quick Google search will tell you how to find out your local IP address.
+See :doc:`server` for details on running the server and finding out the right IP address to use.

 You will see a list of books in Safari, just click on the epub link for whichever book you want to read, Safari will then prompt you to open it with